pranansh-s/Otaku-Kun/README.md

 Otaku Kun, uses basic web scraping and other modules on manga and anime sites to compile and download your favourite manga readables and watch anime.

 # How to Use
-Just clone the repository or download the files to your desktop __(WINDOWS only)__ Download 'Otaku-kun.exe' as a seprate file and put it in the same directory.
+Just go to the Output folder and download the setup file. __(WINDOWS only)__ __After installation run the .exe file in admininstrator mode__

-After that you are ready to use the app.
+PS: If you actually download the code (for some god forsaken reason) please remember to unzip "electron.rar" file at __node_modules\electron\dist__ before running scripts.

-* Use the search bar to search for your favourite manga, if properly spelled you will be given a list of results to choose from.
+* Use the search bar to search for your favourite anime/manga, if properly spelled you will be given a list of results to choose from.
+* If watching anime, click on the anime card and choose episode you want to watch.
-* After everything has loaded *(time varies for various internet connections)*, click on the card of the manga you want to download.
+* If downloading manga, click on the card of the manga you want to download.
 * Then you can choose the required chapter to download and read offline when needed.
 * Click on the **cogwheel** icon on the top left to change the download directory of the pdfs.